 Amazon has carved itself a significant slice of the home entertainment market in recent years.
 From its Spotify-rivalling Music Unlimited and Netflix-competing Prime Video services to its Fire TV video streamers, Fire tablets and Echo smart speakers, there's an Amazon device for almost every occasion.
 And the company is showing no signs of slowing down.

 Amazon's USP remains, of course, its Alexa smart voice assistant.
-The retail giant has led the way when it comes to all things voice control, helping us all become accustomed to talking our tech, whether that be to change the volume, dim the lights or order a pizza.
+The online giant has led the way when it comes to all things voice control, helping us all to become well versed in talking to our tech, whether we want to change the volume, dim the lights or order a pizza.
 Apple's Siri and Google Assistant may dominate the smartphone landscape, but Alexa leads the way in the home.

 Amazon has licensed Alexa to other hardware brands (including Sonos) since the voice assistant’s inception in 2014, helping the Alexa ecosystem grow to over 20,000 Alexa-compatible devices from more than 3500 brands.
 That includes excellent products such as the Sonos One, Sonos Beam, Bang & Olufsen Beosound A1 (2nd gen) and Ultimate Ears Megablast speakers, and that's just for starters.

-In the last few years, Amazon’s own Echo range has comprised a handful of speakers (the Echo Dot, Echo 2, Echo Plus, Echo Show and Echo Spot) – all of which have, since summer 2017, been able to work in a multi-room capacity.
+In the last few years, Amazon’s Echo range has comprised a handful of speakers, all of which have, since summer 2017, been able to work in a multi-room capacity.
 Group two or more speakers together and you can play music on them simultaneously.